 A major solo exhibition by Hassan Hajjaj entitled VOGUE: The Arab Issue is on view at Fotografiska, Stockholm, Sweden, through June 7, 2020.
 Hajjaj’s mixed media works reference issues of cultural identity, stereotypes and appropriation in an increasingly globalized world by intermixing western symbols of high fashion and pop art with Moroccan consumer items.
 For more information, please visit the Fotografiska website.

-Hassan Hajjaj's portrait of Cardi B is on view in CONTACT HIGH: A Visual History of Hip-Hop at the International Center of Photography’s new Essex Crossing home in New York, NY, from January 25 - May 18, 2020.
+Hassan Hajjaj's portrait of Cardi B was on view in CONTACT HIGH: A Visual History of Hip-Hop at the International Center of Photography in New York, NY, from January 25 - May 18, 2020.
 The show surveyed the evolution of Hip-Hop since its inception four decades ago, exploring the wide cultural and political impacts of the movement and the plethora of iconic images created along the way.
 Other featured artists include Janette Beckman, Barron Claiborne, Gordon Parks and Jamel Shabazz.
 For more information, please visit the ICP website.

 New commissions by Hassan Hajjaj were included in the Second Lahore Biennale (LB02), Between the Sun and the Moon, across cultural heritage sites in Lahore, Pakistan, through February 29, 2020.
 Artwork in LB02 explored the issue of climate change and its repercussions, juxtaposing the rich social and cultural history of Lahore with its ancient cosmological understandings of the natural world and self.
 LB02 featured commissions by more than 20 artists including Madiha Aijaz, Alia Farid, Diana Al-Hadid and Haroon Mirza.
 For more information, please visit the Lahore Biennale Foundation website.